feathers-plus/authentication-local-management/docs.md

 app.configure(authManagementService(options));

-const authManagement = app.service('authManagement');
+const localManagement = app.service('localManagement');

-// check props are unique in the users items authManagement.create({ action: 'checkUnique',
+// check props are unique in the users items localManagement.create({ action: 'checkUnique',
   value: identifyUser, // e.g. {email, username}.
 Props with null or undefined are ignored. ownId, // excludes your current user from the search
   meta: { noErrMsg }, // if return an error.message if not unique